Umamaheshwar56/Telecom-Churn-Case-Study/README.md

 # CHURN - DEFINITION

-* -There are different ways to define churn, such as:
+* There are different ways to define churn, such as:

 -Revenue Based Churn: